janymuong/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 ## File Info:
 > **Note**:
-> - The `index.html` file serves as the main entry point for your application.
+> - the `index.html` file serves as the main entry point for the application.
 Open this file in your browser to interact with the JavaScript functionality.
-> - You can find the jQuery library included in the `head` section of the `index.html` file, which enables you to use jQuery methods and selectors in your JavaScript code.
+> - you can find the jQuery library included in the `head` section of the `index.html` file, which enables you to use jQuery methods and selectors in your JavaScript code.
+> - Chrome DevTools:
+>> You can inspect and debug your web pages and see real-time changes in the DOM using it:
+>> Press `Ctrl+Shift+I` /or `fn + f12` (or `Cmd+Option+I` on *macOS*) to open DevTools.